slicvic/geoip/README.md

 # GeoIP
-A library for finding the location of an IP address
+A library for finding the location of an IP address.

 # Install
 You can install the library using [composer](https://getcomposer.org/).
 Add these lines in your composer.json: